e0404/matRad/brachytherapy/README.md

+# Brachytherapy in MatRad

-This is a planing tool for brachytherapy oriented at the matRad structures.
+This is a planing tool for brachytherapy oriented at the matRad structures. \\
 To keep track of used functions, everything is stored in this folder.